Last updated on 11th September 2023

 To achieve their goal Coca-Cola invested a whopping $2 billion into their efforts and managed to replenish the 300 billion litres of water they use every year.

-Their current stretch goal has a focus on their packaging.
+Their current stretch goal has a focus on packaging.
 Coca Cola has vowed to recycle the equivalent of 100% of their packaging by 2030.

 They are already making strides towards this goal by ensuring all plastic bottles of 500ml or less in Great Britain are made with 100% recycled plastic.

-According to a recent statement by the company, Coca Cola’s use of recycled plastics in Great Britain now saves 29,000 tonnes of virgin plastic each year – the equivalent of almost 3,000 double decker buses.
+According to a statement by the company, Coca Cola’s use of recycled plastics in Great Britain now saves 29,000 tonnes of virgin plastic each year – the equivalent of almost 3,000 double decker buses.

 Another company with an emphasis on recycling is Tesco.
 Their “Remove, Reduce, Reuse, Recycle” scheme achieved a stretch goal of removing the hardest-to-recycle plastics from their packaging in 2020.